Categories

 Now, with metadata embraced so comprehensively in Final Cut Pro X, perhaps it will make it easier for people to understand our goal of taking the boring out of post by automating as much as possible using the metadata provided or derived/inferred.

-23 responses to “Why did Apple base Final Cut Pro X on Metadata?”
+23 replies on “Why did Apple base Final Cut Pro X on Metadata?”

 This is one of the things I’ve been waiting to see in FCP for a long time as well.
 There is only so much you can do with file name and folder level organization.